ga-dc/wdi5/w10/readme.md

 - CRUD documents using mongo CLI
 - Use an ORM to persist data (Mongoose)
 - Connect ORM to an Express app, to persist data

+### WebSockets

+- Compare / Contrast the Request/Response model of HTTP with the bi-directional model of WebSockets
+- Use the Socket.io library to write a client & server that communicate over WebSockets.